Skip to content

 Very often, your pricing is off.
 Or, is it your employee productivity?

-1. What’s the real value of service?
+What’s the value of tracking employee ROI?

 Behaviors are different from skills in that they have to do with how someone acts – usually a part of their character.
 Skills have to do with competence or ability.
+By identifying the key behaviors that distinguish your top performers, you can integrate them into your hiring process and interview questions.

+Supervision and employee engagement are intertwined and can directly impact profitability.
 The saying goes: People join companies and quit bosses.

 Employee engagement and the bottom line

 Chances are, at some point, your employees have slacked off while on the clock.
-It could be anything from checking news sites or online shopping to setting up fantasy football teams, socializing with coworkers, doing personal work or taking long lunches.
 And oftentimes it’s because they aren’t engaged in the company.
+And studies have shown that companies with engaged employees have significantly higher earnings-per-share than their competition.

 What sets these high-earning companies apart?
 A human capital strategy that drives employee engagement.